 So how did living together lead to your business idea?

 S: I was training for a half marathon, and was always experimenting in the kitchen to fuel myself.
-I was making a LOT of protein pancakes – we had so much nut butter hanging around... and you've got to put it on something right?!
+At the time, protein pancakes were blowing up on Instagram and so these became a staple in my diet!

 S: We'd never looked for an idea, or even discussed starting a business.
 We basically just had the idea, noticed an opportunity and decided to test the concept to see if it would work.